 As December unfolds, Málaga comes alive with an array of stunning light installations, captivating everyone who sets foot in the city.
 The streets are adorned with an array of vibrant colours, creating a delightful symphony of twinkling lights, sparkling decorations, and breathtaking designs that capture the essence of the holiday spirit.

 The centerpiece of this extraordinary spectacle can be found at Calle Larios, the main street of Málaga.
-The lights and decorations along this central pedestrianised street will keep last year’s theme of “heavenly angels”.
+In 2024, the lights and decorations along this central pedestrianised street will keep the the beloved theme of “Heavenly Angels”.

 As you stroll down this magnificent street, you'll be surrounded by an atmosphere of joy, wonder, and togetherness, as families, friends, and strangers come together to immerse themselves in the magic of the season.